Banquet Server Resume Example

 There are so many different catering jobs out there-banquet server, event manager, prep cook, and more.
 That’s why I look for catering resume examples tailored to each role.

 If you’re applying for a catering manager job, highlight your team leadership and event planning.
-For a server role, focus on customer service and efficiency-those details matter.
+For a server role, focus on customer service and efficiency—qualities you can highlight in your cover letter.

 You can check out catering resume examples that fit your goals.
 This helps you see what recruiters look for in chefs, assistants, and coordinators in the catering industry.